saveourtool/diktat/info/guide/guide-chapter-3.md

     y < 100 && !isFoo()) {}
 ```

-`String template` also can be split in white space in string text:
+Long `string template` should be split into several lines:

 **Invalid example:**
 ```kotlin